 “There are multiple program paths to Georgia Clear Renewable Certification for individuals who hold a bachelor’s degree or higher from an accredited institute, who did not complete teacher education degree programs and want to transition to the teaching profession.
 These program paths equip transition teachers with the skills necessary for initial success in their classrooms.”

 If you do not see your state listed above, check out the National Center for Alternative Certification.
 This organization offers a comprehensive website that details what is required on a state-by-state basis for alternative certification.
-An alternative route to teaching is quite common, don’ feel like you will be alone in your pursuit.
+An alternative route to teaching is quite common.
+Don’t feel like you will be alone in your pursuit.

-If you have little to no formal training in the area of education, don’t give up hope.
+If you have little to no formal training in education, don’t give up hope.
 There is a program near you that can get you on the right professional development path for your new teaching career!